Article at a Glance

 Synergy means two or more ingredients that should be taken together because they work together to improve the absorption of each other.

 Contraindication means two or more nutrients that should not be taken together.
 Instead, they need to be taken separately for maximum absorption because they prevent the absorption of each other.

 Micronutrients that should be taken together

-Vitamin K, vitamin D, and calcium should be taken together because this combination helps your body absorb calcium into your bones.
+Vitamin K, vitamin D, and calcium should be taken together because this combination helps your body absorb minerals better, like calcium into your bones.
 Vitamin K2 is a type of vitamin K known as menaquinone that is especially helpful in directing calcium away from the bloodstream and blood vessels (where it can cause dangerous arterial calcification and cardiovascular issues) and into your bones.
 Because of this effect, vitamin K2 has added circulatory and heart health benefits.

 Vitamin C and iron should also be taken together for two reasons: